3D-Graphics-And-Scratch/book/src/handling-colors-in-scratch/color-representation-in-scratch.md

 # Color representation in Scratch
 *scratchtomv*

-Scratch doesn’t natively support RGB colors, you need to convert to a supported color format, such as :
+Scratch supports the following color formats :

-* Hexadecimal (ex: \#FF2D55)
+* Hexadecimal (ex: \#FF2D55, 0xFF2D55)
 * Decimal (ex: 16711680\)

+In scratch we’ll mainly use the decimal version as it’s faster to compute and takes fewer bytes in Scratch memory.

 The pen color can be set with this block :